 On an iPad, AI-powered tools can now:

 These tasks no longer require desktop-grade software.
-They require good input, clear prompts, and fast access — all things the iPad excels at.
+They require good input, clear prompts, and fast access — all things the iPad excels at, pushing the iPad into a true laptop territory.

 Laptops are built around keyboards and trackpads. iPads support far more natural input methods.